Health and Social Care Levy

+Legislation

 Details of the Health and Social Care Levy were announced in the House of Commons by Prime Minister Boris Johnson on 7 September 2021, with plans for its introduction in April 2023.
-Under the proposals, there was firstly a rise in National Insurance contributions before a separate tax on earned income would have been introduced from 2023, and be calculated in the same way as National Insurance, except that it would also have been paid by those who have reached State Pension Age.
-The new tax would appear on individual payslips.
-At the same time it was confirmed that a share of the tax would also go to the NHS in Scotland, NHS in Wales and Northern Ireland's Health and Social Care system, with an extra £1.1bn for Scotland, £700m for Wales, and £400m for Northern Ireland.
+Under the proposals, there would be firstly a rise in National Insurance contributions before a separate 1.25% tax on earned income would begin in April 2023.
+This would be calculated in the same way as National Insurance, except that it would also have been paid by workers who had reached State Pension age; the new tax would appear separately on payslips.
+Income tax rates on share dividends would also rise by 1.25%.
+The measures were expected to raise £12 billion a year.

+At the same time it was confirmed that a share of the tax would go to the NHS in Scotland, NHS in Wales and Northern Ireland's Health and Social Care system, with an extra £1.1bn for Scotland, £700m for Wales, and £400m for Northern Ireland.

 The proposals attracted criticism from some backbench MPs in Johnson's Conservative Party who accused him of reneging on a manifesto commitment made at the 2019 general election not to increase tax contributions.
-In response to this criticism, Johnson accepted the tax broke a manifesto pledge, but argued the "global pandemic was in no-one's manifesto".
-Senior figures in the care sector also expressed their concern the Health and Social Care Tax would not address problems with the system, with Nadra Ahmed, the executive chairman of the National Care Association describing it as "misleading because the body of the plan [is] about NHS recovery".
+In response, Johnson accepted the tax broke a manifesto pledge, but argued the "global pandemic was in no-one's manifesto".
+Senior figures in the care sector expressed their concern the Health and Social Care Levy would not address problems with the system, with Nadra Ahmed, the executive chairman of the National Care Association describing it as "misleading because the body of the plan [is] about NHS recovery".
 Political parties in Northern Ireland criticised the plans as "inequitable" and "regressive".
 On 12 September 2021, HM Revenue and Customs predicted the tax would have a "significant" impact on wages, inflation, and company profits, and could also lead to the breakdown of families.
 In response, Health Secretary Sajid Javid said it was the fairest way to fund investment.

 On 8 September 2021, MPs voted in favour of the tax rise plan by 319 votes to 248, a majority of 71.
 On 14 September, the Health and Social Care Levy Bill, the legislation enacting the tax, passed its third reading in the House of Commons with MPs voting 307–251 in favour, a majority of 56.

+Subsequent events

+The October 2021 budget implemented a 1.25% increase in National Insurance contributions, effective from April 2022, as an initial step towards the levy.

-The new levy along with the increase in national insurance contributions which was implemented the previous year was reversed by new chancellor of the exchequer Kwasi Kwarteng under the Truss ministry.
-The increased NICs which had already been applied would revert to 12% from 6 November 2022.
+The increase was reversed by new chancellor of the exchequer Kwasi Kwarteng under the Truss ministry: the rate reverted to 12% from 6 November 2022, and money for health and social care would now come from general taxation.
+The 2021 act was repealed in October 2022.